opinti/spectral-multifidelity/README.md

 hf_data_train = hf_data[inds_centroids, :]
 ```

 Let's now use the model again with this new selection strategy.
 Further, we use the `fit_transform()` method of the `MultiFidelityModel` class.
-This computes the regularization strength parameter so that the multi-fiedlity estimates exhibit a specified level of uncertainty.
+This computes the regularization strength parameter so that the multi-fidelity estimates exhibit a specified level of uncertainty.
 The default is 3 times the high-fidelity noise/uncertainty.

 ```python
 ## Initialize the model